The Ritangle 2022 competition has now finished

 Please note: any team repeatedly attempting to use an automated process to systematically enter answers until the correct answer is found will be disqualified from the competition.

 It is possible to solve the final question even if you don’t have correct answers to all of the Stage 1 questions.
-If it is apparent that a question is too difficult, hints may be provided publicly by the Integral team.
+If it is apparent that a question is too difficult, hints may be provided publicly by the MEI team.

 This is tricky.
 We have tried 9:00 (2016–2018 inclusive) but this favours students whose schools are happy for them to go off timetable for part of the day.
 On the other hand, 16:00 makes life difficult for other students, who may be travelling at that time.
 Support for each of these start times has been about equal amongst participants.